GameBuilder101/FridayNightRewrite/README.md

 # Friday Night Rewrite
-A code rewrite/re-imagining of Friday Night Funkin'
+A code rewrite/re-imagining of Friday Night Funkin'!

 ### This site is for accessing the project's source code.
 If you want to download Friday Night Rewrite normally, do so here: